 Dead long ago, and I am Bishop since,

 And as she died so must we die ourselves,

 And thence ye may perceive the world’s a dream.

 Life, how and what is it?
 As here I lie

 Hours and long hours in the dead night, I ask

 “Do I live, am I dead?”
 Peace, peace seems all.

-Browning begins this poem with an immediate reference to the book of Ecclesiastes, found in the Old Testament.
+Robert Browning begins The Bishop Orders his Tomb with an immediate reference to the book of Ecclesiastes, found in the Old Testament.
 Ecclesiastes 1:1 states, “Vanity of vanities, says the Preacher,

 “vanity of vanities!
 All is vanity.”